MicrosoftDocs/SupportArticles-docs/support/developer/webapps/iis/site-behavior-performance/high-memory-consumption-issues-overview.md

 ## Troubleshooting example

-Assueme you have an application hosted on an IIS server and you have high memory usage (the memory spikes up to around 7 GB by doing a stress test) when accessing a specific URL.
+Assume you have an application hosted on an IIS server and you have high memory usage (the memory spikes up to around 7 GB by doing a stress test) when accessing a specific URL.
 Follow these steps to diagnose:

 1. Check Performance Monitor by following the steps in [Validate if it's a managed or native memory leak](#validate-if-its-a-managed-or-native-memory-leak).
 If you notice **Private Bytes** and **# Bytes in all Heaps** remain constant, it's a managed memory leak.
 1. Collect dump files by using DebugDiag.